BabatundeOnabajo/Kiev-to-Kyiv/README.md

 # Kiev-to-Kyiv
 This is a browser extension that automatically converts the city name of "Kiev" to "Kyiv" on a web page.
 Ukrainians prefer the latter naming, despite Western familiarity with the former, because of its association with the country's Soviet past and the rendering being more faithful to the Ukrainian language.

+It is made in the Manifest Version 3, and is therefore compliant with the rules of major extension stores such as the Google Web Store (as at 24th

 It was submitted to the 2022 CivicCode Hackathon under the category **Empowerment**.

 # History